Outtakes/Updates

 In Chapter 26 of Deadlines, I described working with the commentary team at the International Air Tattoo at Greenham Common. `Another popular aerobatic team was The Blue Herons, four Hunters from the Fleet Requirements and Air Direction Unit at Yeovilton whose pilots were nearer to the end of their flying careers than the start.
 They were nick-named `The Phyllosan Four` after the tonic available at the time that claimed to fortify the over forties`.

-Platinum Jubilee (Meeting the Queen in 2002)
+Golden Jubilee (Meeting the Queen in 2002)

 The Master of the Household was commanded by Her Majesty the Queen to invite Mr Mike Curtis to Windsor Castle in April 2002.
 One of the events to mark the Queen`s Golden Jubilee was a reception for Her Majesty`s Media.
 Shoes polished and remaining hair trimmed, I duly presented myself at the Castle gates, joining a long line of newspaper, television, radio and magazine glitterati.
 There were a lot of people I recognised and a few BBC people I knew.